dreamking60/d3-start-to-finish-leanpub/manuscript/05 D3 Requests.md

-# Requesting data with D3
+# Requesting Data with D3

 This chapter covers data requests using D3.
 This is a nice topic to start your D3 journey as it’s not too hard to understand and it allows you to load some data into the browser (in order to visualise it).